![]() |

 requires some other implementation to return these special values.

-In that case, the author of that class type should specialize duration_values
+In that case, the author of that class type should specialize duration_values to return

 the indicated values.